MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-apps-microsoft-teams-landing-page.md

 * Showcase app development best practices and methods.
 * Provide open-source apps that developers can extend to create their own apps.

 Your organization developers customize App Templates with simple changes to the provided source code.
-You provide these apps as custom apps for your end-users, to meet any organization needs.
+You provide these apps as custom apps for your users, to meet any organization needs.

 To know more, see [Microsoft Teams App Templates](https://adoption.microsoft.com/microsoft-teams/app-templates/).